KFSensor Features

 KFSensor is the first product to combine the benefits of signature-based IDS with a honeypot system.

-Its fast signature search engine, has a minimal impact on system performance and can handle thousands of rules.
+Its fast signature search engine has minimal impact on system performance and can easily handle thousands of rules.

 Service Emulation

-KFSensor, the Windows honeypot server system, features a number of different types of emulation, both simple and complex.
-These can even be extended by the use of custom scripts.
+KFSensor features a number of different types of emulation, both simple and complex.
+These can be further extended with the use of custom scripts.

 Flexible configuration

-KFSensor can emulate different services on multiple ports and on different host IP addresses.
-It is possible to run any emulation on any port.
+KFSensor can emulate different services on multiple ports and on different host IP addresses, allowing users to run any emulation on any port.

 Multiple scenarios

 Different honeypot scenarios can be defined, containing different port and service configurations.
-It is easy and quick to switch between scenarios while the system is running.
+KFSensor is designed to be easy and quick to switch between scenarios while the system is running.

 Port listening

-The most basic type of trap, it holds open a port; reads the data sent to it and records the event.
+This is the most basic type of trap, as it holds open a port, reads the data sent to it and records the event.
 Most useful in detecting worms.

 Banner